Second-Order Non-Convex Optimization for Constrained Fixed-Structure Static Output Feedback Controller Synthesis: Introduction

 With all of the above descriptions as a back-drop, in this work here, we thus aim to develop a second-order optimization approach to solve the SOF LQR problem effectively.
 An efficient method is proposed in the matrix space to calculate the Hessian matrix by solving several associated Lyapunov equations.
 Then a new optimization technique is applied to deal with the indefiniteness of the Hessian matrix.
 After that, through the constrained Newton's method, a second-order optimization method is developed to solve the specified constrained SOF LQR problem.
+To be more specific, in this work, based on a set of feasible solutions (which have been extensively reported in the literature), the sub-optimal points with respect to these feasible solutions can be efficiently and accurately found with our second-order optimization method.
+Subsequently, the sub-optimal point with the best performance index can be determined.
 It is perhaps also worth mentioning and notable that the resulting proposed approach here is actually suitably generally applicable quite extensively to many various classes of commonly encountered optimal control problems, including the controller synthesis problem with prescribed sparsity pattern; the decentralized control problem; and certainly even the controller optimization problem without structural constraints.

-The paper here is organized thus as follows: In Section~\ref{section:preliminary}, the constrained SOF LQR problem is elaborated; and then the first-order method with gradient projection is also introduced on how this is used to solve the linear equality constrained optimization problem.
+The paper here is organized thus as follows: In Section~\ref{section:preliminary}, the constrained SOF LQR problem is elaborated; and then the first-order method with gradient projection is also reviewed.
 In Section~\ref{section:second_order}, we present and develop our second-order optimization method where, firstly, the Hessian matrix is derived with detailed discussions on dealing with the indefiniteness of the Hessian matrix.
 After that, the linear equality constrained Newton's method is given to solve the formulated optimization problem.
 In Section~\ref{section:numerical_example}, we consider the performance and effectiveness of our proposed methodology on suitable illustrative examples, and the results here can certainly be seen to validate applicability and effectiveness of the proposed method.
 Section~\ref{section:conclusion} then concludes the paper with salient pertinent points.